 Though many countries do require a quarantine – particularly island nations like Japan and Australia and the US state of Hawaii – much of the EU does not when you’re importing from countries with low rates of specific diseases and comparable standards of disease prevention in vet care.

 3. Make an appointment with your vet.

-4. Final approval for pet travel from the USDA.
+4. Get final approval for moving overseas with pets from the USDA.

 5. Book travel with an airline, ocean liner, or rail company that allows pets on board.